trail-of-forks/solang/docs/targets/stylus.rst

 ======

 The flavor of Solidity that Solang supports for Stylus tries to be compatible with conventional Solidity as much as possible.
-However, there are two crucial differences, described below.
+There are a few crucial differences, however, described below.

 Programs must be activated
 __________________________